FASTA format: Original format

 The original FASTA/Pearson format is described in the documentation for the FASTA suite of programs.
-It can be downloaded with any free distribution of FASTA (see fasta20.doc, fastaVN.doc or fastaVN.me—where VN is the Version Number).
+It can be downloaded with any free distribution of FASTA (see fasta20.doc, fastaVN.doc, or fastaVN.me—where VN is the Version Number).

 In the original format, a sequence was represented as a series of lines, each of which was no longer than 120 characters and usually did not exceed 80 characters.
-This probably was to allow for preallocation of fixed line sizes in software: at the time most users relied on Digital Equipment Corporation (DEC) VT220 (or compatible) terminals which could display 80 or 132 characters per line.
+This probably was to allow for the preallocation of fixed line sizes in software: at the time most users relied on Digital Equipment Corporation (DEC) VT220 (or compatible) terminals which could display 80 or 132 characters per line.
 Most people preferred the bigger font in 80-character modes and so it became the recommended fashion to use 80 characters or less (often 70) in FASTA lines.
 Also, the width of a standard printed page is 70 to 80 characters (depending on the font).
 Hence, 80 characters became the norm.

 The first line in a FASTA file started either with a ">" (greater-than) symbol or, less frequently, a ";" (semicolon) was taken as a comment.
 Subsequent lines starting with a semicolon would be ignored by software.
 Since the only comment used was the first, it quickly became used to hold a summary description of the sequence, often starting with a unique library accession number, and with time it has become commonplace to always use ">" for the first line and to not use ";" comments (which would otherwise be ignored).

-Following the initial line (used for a unique description of the sequence) was the actual sequence itself in standard one-letter character string.
+Following the initial line (used for a unique description of the sequence) was the actual sequence itself in the standard one-letter character string.
 Anything other than a valid character would be ignored (including spaces, tabulators, asterisks, etc...).
 It was also common to end the sequence with an "*" (asterisk) character (in analogy with use in PIR formatted sequences) and, for the same reason, to leave a blank line between the description and the sequence.
 Below are a few sample sequences: